Meerownymous/ZiZZi/readme.md

 This is a fork of [BriX](https://github.com/icarus-consulting/BriX).
 This library offers more flexibility over the resulting output.

 1. BriX' main goal was to express data in a way that fits json as well as xml.
 It achieved this by offering a limited set of structuring features:
 For example, json does not have attributes, BriX does not support them.

-ZiZZi lets this choice open to the library user.
+ZiZZi lets this choice open to the library user, as the interfaces can be used to introduce more types.

 2. With ZiZZi you can transform to anonymous objects - only compiling the necessary properties - which can be handy for UI building.

-3. ZiZZi can express typed content, also raw bytes and streams - BriX is limited to streams.
+3. ZiZZi can express typed content, also raw bytes and streams - BriX is limited to strings.

 ## This is how you declare a ZiZZi object